joelmukuthu/jquery-aslider/README.md

 ## Features

-* Supports CSS animations as well animating using jQuery i.e. by left or top properties
+* Supports CSS transitions as well as jQuery animations (which ideally should be used only as a fallback)
-* Supports grid transitions - vertical/horizontal/diagonal. automatically detects what row and column an item is in when transitioning to it
+* Supports grid (vertical, horizontal and diagonal) transitions.
+It calculates what row and column an item is on when transitioning to it.
-* Plays nice with responsive designs - doesn't add any CSS to make the elements responsive but doesn't interfere with it either
+* Plays nice with responsive designs.
+It doesn't add any CSS to make the elements responsive but doesn't interfere with those styles either.
-* The slider items must not be of the same size.
-This comes in handy especially for vertical sliders
+* Supports items (pages) of unequal sizes.
+This is especially nice for vertical sliders.
-* provides an API for you to programmatically initiate sliding, among other functions
+* Provides an API for you to programmatically initiate transitioning to an item, for instance for adding touch support.
-* No extra CSS is added to the elements, besides one of `transform`, `left` or `top`
+* Does not add unnecessary CSS to the elements, besides `transform`, `left` and `top` properties which are required for the transitioning.
-* Supports previous/next (up/down) buttons
+* Has built in support for up, down, left, right, previous, next, first and last buttons (even their disabled states).
-* Supports keyboard navigation, using the arrow keys
+* Has built in support for keyboard navigation using the arrow keys.
+* Supports before and after-slide callbacks.

 ## Installation
 Install with bower: